Jondolf/avian/README.md

 ## License

-Bevy XPBD is free and open source.
+Avian is free and open source.
 All code in this repository is dual-licensed under either:

 - MIT License ([LICENSE-MIT](/LICENSE-MIT) or <http://opensource.org/licenses/MIT>)
 - Apache License, Version 2.0 ([LICENSE-APACHE](/LICENSE-APACHE) or <http://www.apache.org/licenses/LICENSE-2.0>)